inf112-v20/Team-Vent/deliverables/CompulsoryAssignment3.md

 - Trying to join a game with an ip that is not hosting causes an exception
 - Joining a full lobby causes the application to freeze until a slot is open or an exception is thrown
 - Joining a game in progress sends the player to the lobby instead
+- When the robot gets shot by a wall laser it gets triggered more times than supposed to

+## Code

+**How to run the program**

+The program is built using Maven.
+To run the game, run `Launcher.java` (main) in the master branch.

+**How to play**

+- When the Menu Screen comes up you have some options:

+**Quick Play:** (This was our first functionality; we are now working to realize the multiplayer)

+Press Play and start the game without multiplayer.

+-	Program the robot by choosing cards to the right using the keyboard numbers 1-9 (The cards appears in the number slots)

+-	To generate a new hand press <kbd>G</kbd>

+-	To start a round press <kbd>E</kbd>

+-	You can also move around with <kbd>&#8593;</kbd> and use <kbd>&#8592;</kbd> or <kbd>&#8594;</kbd> to rotate the robot

+-	The players life and HP are currently shown up in the upper left corner of the sidebar

+-	Some tiles to notice when programming the robot:
+    - **Normal conveyer belt:** move 1 space in the directon of the arrow
+    - **Express conveyer belt:** move 2 spaces in the direction of the arrrow
+    - **Gears:** rotate 90° in the direction of the arrows

+**Multiplayer:** (Playing multiplayer as of now is not completely implemented, but it is possible to set up a game using the lobby system)

+-  Decide on a host

+-  The host needs check the host checkbox and type in their IPv4 Adress in the textbox and press the "Multiplayer" button

+-  The other players can then join the lobby by typing in the host's IPv4 Adress and pressing the "Multiplayer" button

+-  When all the players are in the lobby, the host can press the "Start Game" button

+-  The game itself does not currently support mutiplayer so this only starts a single player game for every player in the lobby

+(For testing purposes, 127.0.0.1 can be used to test the mutiplayer by running the program in parallel with one host and up to 7 other players)